Noah2271/cmpm-121-d3-nbilledo/README.md

 - Interactable neighborhood around the player that moves with the player.
 - Pick up, place, and combine mechanics.
 - Token visuals and value tooltips.
-- Button movement controls
+- Button movement controls, available for both geolocational and non-geolocational play.
 - Cell merge effects, and color effects for player actions.
 - Game end state when the player crafts and creates token 2048.
-- Mobile UI support
+- Mobile UI support.
-- Game reset via restart button
+- Game reset via restart button.
+- Autosave implemented, called every grid redraw.
+Save is loaded on page load.
+- Restart feature to hard reset the game and remove save data.
+- Geolocational tracking, updates player position whenever position change from last location reaches a certain threshold.